csdurfee/csdurfee.github.io/content/overs-and-rational-strategies.md

 |  82.4      |  88.4   | 1163      |   50.9%  |
 |  88.4      |  100    | 1168      |   51.5%  |

-For 1,000 observations, a 95% confidence interval is roughly +/- $\frac{1}{\sqrt{1000}} \approx \frac{1}{\sqrt(33*30)} \approx \frac{1}{32} \approx 3\%$, which is much bigger than the difference between 50.5% and 51.5%.
-So the difference isn't signfificant.
+For 1,000 observations, a 95% confidence interval is roughly +/- $\frac{1}{\sqrt{1000}} \approx \frac{1}{\sqrt(33*30)} \approx 3\%$, which is much bigger than the difference between 50.5% and 51.5%.
+So the difference isn't significant.

 ### Are sportsbooks leaving money on the table?
 It's odd to me that the over would win more than 50% of the time when that's the side that usually has the most money on it.
 That's not a huge imbalance, but the sportsbooks would be making more money if they increased the point totals a bit so the over loses 51% of the time instead.

 Gamblers betting on point totals are probably a little more savvy than ones betting the lines.
 It's kind of an odd thing to bet on.
-All bets are math problems, but point totals are obviously a math problem than money lines or spreads.
+Doesn't matter who won, doesn't matter whether it was a good game or not.
+All bets are math problems, but point totals are more obviously a math problem than money lines or spreads.

 ### Do point totals tell us anything about the evolution of the NBA?
-I thought it might be possible sportsbooks haven't kept up with the evolution of the game.
-NBA point totals have gotten much higher over the past decade due to more efficient offense (better shooting and more 3 pointers).
+It's possible sportsbooks haven't kept up with the evolution of the game.
+NBA point totals have gotten much higher over the past decade due to faster pace, better shooting and more 3 pointers.

-Here is a graph of the 100 game moving averages of the point totals by season:
+Here is a graph of moving averages of the point totals for the past four seasons:

 ![point-total-yoy](/img/point-total-yoy.png)

 Point totals go down at the end of every year.
 That's because playoff games tend to be more tightly contested than regular season games.
 The vertical line is where the playoffs start.

-There appears to be an increase in average point totals during the 2021 season, but it's stayed fairly consistent for the following three, with one big exception.
+There appears to be an increase in average point totals during the 2021 season, but it's stayed fairly consistent since then, with one notable exception.
 There's an big dip in point totals during the 2023 season, around game 800.
 This is almost certainly due to [a directive from the NBA telling officials to call fewer fouls](https://clutchpoints.com/nba/nba-stories/nba-news-adam-silver-admission-officiating).
 Fans (and presumably gamblers) noticed right away, but the NBA only admitted the change well after the fact.
-Luckily, nothing has happened since then to further undermine public trust in the integrity of the league!
+Luckily, nothing has happened since then to further undermine trust in the NBA!